MerlinMagic2018/Lightning-Cash/README.md

 ( With the addition of modified Dash's DarkGravityWave v3 algorithm, that changes difficulty every block, and progressively lowers difficulty if long stale tips happens.
 Tested and fully working !!)

+- The Hive : A " hodl and profit " mining system accessible to everyone, that works side by side with POW mining, invented by  LitecoinCash's developers !!

 - Total Supply : 2 100 000 000 LTNCG ( 100 times Bitcoin's total supply )

 - Difficulty adjusted every block and possibly in CURRENT block if a long network stale tip happens !!
 This protects LightningCash-Gold from high hash variations and " high hash attacks " , that happens frequently for new coins and kills them by making the mining difficulty too high for the " normal " network's hash rate.
 For more info :